Home » PowerShell » How to Get Current Directory Full Path in PowerShell?

 C:\Program Files>Get-Location

-Get-Location cmdlet in PowerShell get current directory, Program Files of the C drive of the windows operating system.
+Get-Location cmdlet in PowerShell gets the current directory, in this case, “C:\Program Files” of the Windows operating system.
 It prints the full pathname of the current working directory.

 Let’s set different directory paths.
 Set-Location cmdlet in PowerShell to set the working directory as below